 “The governor’s priority has been upholding the integrity of Virginia’s elections and her team has been working throughout this process to make sure any proposed map could be adequately implemented on the quick timeline before elections administrators,” Wiet said.

-Scott said Democrats feel confident that they can win all 10 of those newly drawn seats following their decisive electoral sweep in 2025, and in light of policies and actions handed down by the Trump administration and Congressional Republicans.
+Scott said Democrats feel confident that they can win all 10 of those newly drawn seats following their decisive electoral sweep in 2025, and in light of policies and actions handed down by the Trump administration and congressional Republicans.
 The midterm elections are often seen as a referendum on the current presidential administration.

 To redraw congressional maps outside of the normal 10-year cycle, Democrats proposed and passed a constitutional amendment that would suspend Virginia’s bipartisan redistricting commission.
 The General Assembly would go back to the redistricting commission after the 2030 Census to again redraw the commonwealth’s congressional map.
 The constitutional amendment must go before the voters in a referendum before it is enacted.